 The generated QR code can be shared externally using any app and communication medium.

-There are a plethora of third-party apps as well as sites that you could try out to scan these codes.
-Talking about their usage instructions, you need to open that app/site, give it the required camera permissions, and point your device’s camera to that QR Code.
+There are many third-party apps and sites you could try out to scan these codes.
+Regarding their usage instructions, you need to open that app/site, give it the required camera permissions, and point your device’s camera to that QR Code.

-The scanning shall take a couple of seconds, and the code’s embedded URL will be right in front of you.
+The scanning shall take a few seconds, and the code’s embedded URL will be correct.
 Just tap on it, and it will take you to that website.

 However, if you don’t wish to take the help of any app or site, then there’s another way out.
 You could directly scan the QR code from the Chrome browser itself.

-Here are the steps to scan and open Chrome QR Codes:
+Here are the steps to scan and open QR Codes:

 - Launch the Chrome browser, and open any random site of your choice.